Decorating Your Home Sustainably: Ideas to Try in 2019

 Water conservation is an important issue in many parts of Australia.
 Even despite droughts, Australians are the highest consumers of water per capita in the world.
 Reducing water use is becoming an increasing necessity, which is why installing water-efficient appliances (such as toilets and faucets) throughout your home is an important switch to make.
 For example, simply installing a water-efficient shower head in your bathroom saves the average family 2, 900 gallons of water a year.
 Moreover, since there’s less requirement

 Living Green Wall and Living Wall Systems

 Bring the outside in with a living green wall (vertical gardens) — a sustainable trend which is continuing to increase in popularity.
 Not only do the living green wall look beautiful and help the environment, but they’re also easy to install in your home.
-You can buy solid living green wall kits (such as gro wall pro, gro wall slim pro, gro wall slim line, gro wall 4.5, gro wall facade, or the green wall), which can easily be attached with screws to any solid wall.
-Having a plant wall in your home will absorb harmful toxins in the air and purify it — a phenomenon discovered by NASA in 1989.
+You can buy solid living green wall kits (such as gro wall pro, gro wall slim pro, gro wall slim line, gro wall 4.5, gro wall facade), which can easily be attached with screws to any solid wall.
+Having a plant wall in your home will absorb harmful toxins in the air and purify it — a phenomenon discovered by NASA way back in 1989.